geojsonkit.org

 Troubleshooting

-This usually means your input isn't valid JSON at all.
-Check for trailing commas, unquoted keys, or smart-quotes (common if you copied from a Word doc).
-If you're pasting a URL, this tool won't fetch it; you need to paste the actual file content.
+The input isn't valid JSON at all, so the structural checks never run.
+Jump to the (line N, col N) position in the report and look for trailing commas, unquoted keys, or smart quotes (common if you copied from a Word doc).
+If you're pasting a URL, this tool won't fetch it — paste the actual file content.

-The validator says my coordinates are out of range.
+The report says my coordinates are out of range.

 Does my data get uploaded to a server?

-No. I value privacy and my own server costs.
-All the linting logic runs in your browser's memory.
+No. All the linting runs in your browser's memory, and the page works offline once loaded.
 Your GeoJSON never leaves your computer.

 Why does it fail here but work in Leaflet/Mapbox?

-Many mapping libraries are "permissive"—they try to fix your data on the fly or ignore spec violations to get something on the screen.
-My tool is a strict linter; it tells you what the spec actually requires so your data works everywhere, not just in one library.
+Many mapping libraries are permissive — they fix data on the fly or ignore spec violations to get something on screen.
+This is a strict structural linter: it tells you what the spec actually requires, so your data travels between libraries instead of relying on one library's leniency.

-What is the difference between this and a JSON linter?
+What's the difference between this and a plain JSON linter?

-A JSON linter only checks if the brackets and commas are in the right place.
-My validator understands the geometry.
-It knows that a Polygon needs an array of arrays, and that coordinates must be finite numbers.
+A JSON linter only checks that brackets and commas are in the right place — and that is step one here.
+After that, this tool understands the geometry: it knows a Polygon is an array of rings, that rings must be closed, and that coordinates must be finite numbers in range.

 Is there a CLI version I can use for scripts?